mjuez/n8n-nodes-langsmith-prompt/README.md

 # n8n-nodes-langsmith-prompt

 This is an n8n community node.
-It lets you use LangSmith in your n8n workflows.
+It lets you use LangSmith prompt templates in your n8n workflows.

 LangSmith is a platform for debugging, testing, evaluating, and monitoring LLM applications, allowing you to manage prompts and track their performance.